 Over the last year and a half, Bastar has seen renewed legal and social activism.
 A group of women lawyers called the Jagdalpur Legal Aid Group moved to the city and began to take up the cases of adivasis prisoners.
 It did not take long before they faced opposition: the local Bar Association passed a resolution prohibiting any lawyer from “outside” from practicing in the Jagdalpur courts.

-Activist Soni Sori, who contested and lost elections on an Aam Aadmi Party ticket, and was actively mobilising adivasi protests, has recently received an anonymous death threat.
+Activist Soni Sori, who contested and lost elections on an Aam Aadmi Party ticket, and was actively mobilising adivasi protests against police excesses, has recently received an anonymous death threat.

 In that sense, the harassment of Subramaniam is part of a larger crackdown against activists, lawyers and journalists in the region who are standing up against the police.